More accurate gravitational wave backgrounds from cosmic strings: Setup

 The larger initial slope indicates that loops evaporate more rapidly in their youth, eventually tending towards a lower (and constant) rate of evaporation.
 We can read the instantaneous $\Gamma$ of a loop off of the slope of these lines.
 A linear relationship implies a constant $\Gamma$.
 The averaged results indicate $\Gamma\approx47$ at large $\chi$, consistent with the asymptotic behavior of the average $\Gamma$ of this population of loops found in~\cite{results-paper}.

 Once we reach the end of our data, we are faced with a choice.
 While our results indicate that the loop population is tending towards a constant average $\Gamma$, it has not reached that value for the 70\%-evaporated no-majors sub-population.
 Yet we need a way to extend our results out to $\chi=1.0$.\footnote{We discuss the computational complexity of evaporating to higher $\chi$ in~\cite{results-paper}: going to larger $\chi$ quickly yields diminishing returns and reaching $\chi=1.0$ is impossible, so extrapolation is needed at some point regardless.} The simplest idea is to make a linear extrapolation at some fixed $\Gamma$.
-We have elected to take the $\Gamma\approx47$ we fit above and treat that as the asymptotic constant.
+We have elected to take the $\Gamma\approx47$ we fit above and treat that as the asymptotic constant, extrapolating the average $\chi(\zeta)$ as linear in $\zeta$ for $\chi>0.7$ (i.e., we extend the red line in Fig.~\ref{fig:age-vs-evap} on a straight trajectory until we reach $\chi=1.0$).
 This over-estimates the rate of evaporation; physically, it corresponds to freezing the loop shape at this stage, while the loop still shrinks by emitting energy into gravitational waves.

 Extrapolating with $\Gamma\approx 47$ yields $\zeta_\text{max}\approx 0.88$.
 Loops evolved with a more accurate model of backreaction are typically shorter-lived than canonical loops, though not by much.\footnote{$\Gamma\approx 47$ is an upper bound on the rate of radiation, since we do not find any regime in which the average loop $\Gamma$ increases.
 As a lower bound, we might take the conjectured minimum $\Gamma\approx39$~\cite{PhysRevD.50.3703,0264-9381-22-13-002}.
 This is less physical, since it implies that at around $\chi=0.7$, every loop suddenly transforms into the minimum-radiator ACO~\cite{Allen:1994bs} loop.
 With this choice, we would find $\zeta_\text{max}\approx 0.95$.}